ls2716/PIV_PINN_data_extraction/PINNTraining/unsteady_Cylinder/README.md

 10. Perform NN training.
 11. Test the obtained neural network mapping.

 The scripts include an option to only run training or testing should that be necessary.
-By default, both actions are performed - neural network is trained and then the mapping is tested.
+By default, both actions are performed - neural network is trained and then the obtained mapping is tested.

 ### Unsteady cylinder cases description.